Farzinsvi/A-Robotic-coffee-shop-scenario/Robot-Plan/readme.md

+# Details

+In the coffee shop, there are two robots: one barista and one waiter.
+The barista is in charge of preparing drinks.
+Orders are placed by customers by using a dedicated interface at the entrance of the shop.
+You don’t need to model that, and you can assume that, at the start of your planning problem, all the orders are known.
+The customer that put the order is of course known, as it is the place where she sits.
+It takes the barista robot 3 time units to prepare a cold drink, and 5 time units to prepare a warm drink.
+Once ready, the drinks are put on the bar, where the waiter can pick them up.
+The waiter robot can grasp a single drink using one of its grippers, and bring it to the table where the corresponding customer is seated.
+The waiter is not able to grasp one drink per each gripper, but can only bring a drink at a time if it is not using a tray.
+If it decides to use a tray, then the waiter can carry up to 3 drinks at the same time, but its moving speed is reduced – for ensuring everything is balanced.
+When using a tray, the waiter cannot carry any additional drink, beside the 3 on the tray.
+The tray can be taken from the bar, and must be returned there after use.
+The waiter is not allowed to leave the tray on a table.
+The waiter moves at 2 meters per time unit; 1 meter per time unit if it is using the tray.
+Finally, the robot has to clean tables: it takes 2 time units per square meter to clean a table.
+The robot cannot clean a table while carrying the tray.

 # PDDL 2.1 Model Explanation:

 The domain was modeled with Temporal Planning because of its relative ease of representing the model.
 In this case, actions defined to represent the problem are classified into two groups, **durative-actions** _(actions that have a duration)_ and **instantaneous actions.**